CrossRef/event-data-user-guide/docs/app-faq.md

 The Query API is currently the only way to access data.

-### Does CED work with Multiple Resolution?
+### Does Event Data work with Multiple Resolution?

-We plan to address and clarify how CED relates to Multiple Resolution in future.
+We plan to address and clarify how Event Data relates to Multiple Resolution in future.

 ### Does Event Data work with DOIs that include emoticons?